What information do I need on my business stationery?

 • A company with share capital that chooses to display this information, must show the amount of paid-up share capital rather than the authorized capital.

 If your business is registered for VAT, your invoices must display your VAT registration number and follow certain rules.
-Learn more with our free guide to What is VAT?
+Learn more with our definitive guide to VAT.

 Learn with Start Up Loans and help get your business off the ground